trantiffany/dashboard-frontend/README.md

 ## About the Project

-This project was built using React, Next.js, shadcn/ui, and React Icons.
+This project was built using React, Next.js, shadcn/ui, tailwind css, and React Icons.
 The entire frontend was built by yours truly @trantiffany and has been updated to remove information relating to xxxxx.

 It was originally developed as part of a hackathon project, with the primary goal of improving the developer experience.
 Rather than jumping between multiple platforms and dashboards, this app serves as a centralized developer dashboard.